Mint Hill Police investigating after man found dead

-MINT HILL, N.C. — The Mint Hill Police Department is investigating after a man was found dead early Tuesday morning.
+MINT HILL, N.C. — Police in Mint Hill, North Carolina, are investigating after a man was found dead at an apartment complex early Tuesday morning.

-According to police, their officers arrived just before 3 a.m.
-Tuesday morning to an apartment complex on Stoney Trace Drive.
+Mint Hill Police were called to an apartment complex on Stoney Trace Drive just before 3 a.m. on July 6.
+They were responding to a report of a disturbance with weapons.
+When officers got to the scene, they found the victim dead.

-Police said they received reports of a disturbance with weapons involved.
-Three people were taken to the police department to be interviewed, police confirm.
+Investigators said three people were taken to police headquarters for questioning.
+Mint Hill Police has not identified any of those people or released any further suspect information.
+The victim has not been identified.

 Anyone with any information regarding this incident is asked to contact the Mint Hill Police Department at 704 545-1085.